-Erelzi Sensoready Pen is also used to treat plaque psoriasis in adults and children who are at least 4 years old.
+Erelzi Sensoready Pen is also used to treat plaque psoriasis in adults and children at least 4 years old.

 Erelzi Sensoready Pen may also be used for purposes not listed in this medication guide.

-Using Erelzi Sensoready Pen may increase your risk of developing certain types of cancer, including a rare type of lymphoma.
+Using Erelzi Sensoready Pen may increase your risk of developing certain types of cancer, including lymphoma.
 Ask your doctor about your specific risk.

 Before taking this medicine

-You should not use Erelzi Sensoready Pen if you are allergic to it, or if you have a severe infection such as sepsis (infection of the blood).
+You should not use Erelzi Sensoready Pen if you are allergic to it, or if you have a severe infection such as sepsis (infection throughout your body).

 congestive heart failure;

-Children using this medication should be current on all childhood immunizations before starting treatment with Erelzi Sensoready Pen.
+Children should be current on all childhood immunizations before starting treatment with Erelzi Sensoready Pen.

-Using Erelzi Sensoready Pen may increase your risk of developing certain types of cancer, including a fast-growing lymphoma that can be fatal.
-This rare lymphoma has occurred in male teenagers and young men using a combination of immunosuppressant medicines to treat Crohn's disease or ulcerative colitis.
-However, people with autoimmune disorders (including rheumatoid arthritis, Crohn's disease, ankylosing spondylitis, and psoriasis) may have a higher risk of lymphoma.
-Talk to your doctor about your individual risk.
+Using Erelzi Sensoready Pen may increase your risk of developing certain types of cancer, including lymphoma.
+This has occurred mainly in children and teenagers using TNF-blockers.
+However, anyone with an inflammatory autoimmune disorder may have a higher risk of lymphoma.
+Talk with your doctor about your own risk.

 How should I use Erelzi Sensoready Pen?